dpgithub87/WebCrawler/README.md

 **Note**: The first run may take some time as Docker downloads the base ASP.NET 8.0 and SDK images.
 Subsequent runs will be faster due to caching.

-## System Architecture
+## System Design

 ### Core Components

 - **Crawler Executor**: This is the main component responsible for orchestrating the crawling process.
     - **WebDownloader**: Fetches the HTML content of each page.
     - **UriExtractor**: Extracts all valid URLs from the HTML content.
+It uses Html Agility Parser to extract Uris.
     - **Background Service**: Manages concurrent crawling using parallel tasks.

 ### Fault Tolerance

 - **Polly Library**: Configured with retries (3 times by default) using exponential backoff to handle transient errors.

+### Caching

+- **Distributed Caching**: Leverage Redis or similar services to cache upstream API responses.
+- **Page Depth Limit**: You can impose a limit on the level of depth to crawl in BFS(breadh first search) manner.

+### Data structures
+- Thread safe data structures are used to store the task details and to store the list of processed Uris in concurrent execution.

+## Productionize
+### Microservice Architecture

+- Extract the WebDownloader and UriExtractor as independent microservices to enhance scalability and efficiency.

+### Error Handling

+- Enhance error handling at each service layer, with a middleware for unified responses.
+- Implement DLQs (Dead Letter Queues) for failed processes during crawling.

 ### Integration

 - **Message Queueing**: Communicates between microservices using systems like Azure Service Bus.
 - **API Communication**: Microservices can communicate via gRPC or REST as an alternative.

-### Caching

-- **Distributed Caching**: Leverage Redis or similar services to cache upstream API responses.
-- **Page Limit**: You can impose a limit on the number of pages based on size to control resource consumption.

-## CI/CD Pipeline
+### CI/CD Pipeline

 Use the `WebCrawler.Executor/Dockerfile` to build Docker images in your CI/CD pipeline.
 These images can then be pushed to cloud container registries and deployed to Kubernetes clusters (e.g., Azure Kubernetes Service - AKS).

-## Deployment & Monitoring
+### Deployment & Monitoring

 ### Kubernetes